 For some, a new year means a brand new garden.
 For others, a new year may just mean a few changes to your current garden.
 No matter the case, it is crucial to begin mapping out your garden as the new calendar year rolls around so that you're fully prepared for springtime.
 The easiest way to prepare your future garden is to have a garden plan.
-The choice of whether to design your own garden plan or use a prepared plan is up to you and what's best for your yard.
+Whether you are looking to design your own garden plan or use a prepared plan is up to you (and your yard!).

 Pest invasion is inevitable in a garden, no matter what region of the country you live in.
 Whether small insects or deer are your problem, these pests aren't going anywhere unless you take action.
-The first step to controlling pests is to identify what bugs or animals are snacking on your plants, which weeds tend to harbor in your garden, or which diseases tend to infect your plants.
+The first step to controlling pests in your yard is to identify what bugs or animals are snacking on your plants, which weeds tend to harbor in your garden, or which diseases will likely infect your plants.
 Identification of pests will prepare you to keep problems at bay come springtime.

 There are many preventive measures that can be taken against weed and pest invasion.
 Building a mechanical barrier like a fence or netting is sure to keep larger animals, such as deer and cats, out of your garden.
 As for bugs and diseases, be conscious about the plants you plan to grow in your garden.
 Certain plants attract more diseases than others.
 Don't fret!
 Just do your research—there are plenty of species that are resistant to certain animals, bugs, and diseases.
 Consider incorporating these plants into your garden plan.

 Picking the right mulch is the key to your garden success.
-Using mulch around your plantings also helps conserve water by locking in soil moisture.
-Choose a mulch that filters water quickly -- this will keep the mulch from rotting and allow it to last longer.
+Using mulch around your plantings conserves water by locking in soil moisture.
+Choose a mulch that filters water quickly—this will keep the mulch from rotting and allow it to last longer.
 The best type of mulch to use?
 Go for the organic route!
 Make your own compost and reap the benefits of a healthy, organic garden.

 Part of the fun of gardening is challenging yourself with something you've never done before.
-Some examples of projects to conquer: build your own trellis (instead of running to the hardware store), start growing berries in containers, grow an organic vegetable garden, or build a broken brick patio.
-The possibilties are endless -- and up to you.
-If something goes wrong, consider it a lesson learned and start a new one!
+Some examples of fun garden projects to conquer: building your own trellis (instead of running to the hardware store), start growing berries in containers, grow an organic vegetable garden, or build a broken brick patio.
+The possibilties are endless and completely up to you.
+If a project goes wrong, consider it a lesson learned and start a new one!
 There's a garden project out there for everyone.

-The final, most important garden resolution to make this year is to love the outdoor space you have.
+The final, most important garden resolution to make this year is to fall in love with the outdoor space you have.
 If you have a bare space that needs attention, a seating area will make use of it—even adding in a couple container plants here and there will brighten and fill in the empty corners.
 Want an even more inviting space?
 Build a fire pit for your family and friends to enjoy.
 Tailor this outdoor space to your likes and interests and appreciate the hard work you put into it.